calint/bob/README.md

 contains
 * a performant and compact web application server (package b)
 * a framework for composing web applications with re-usable user interface components focused on back-end development
-* an object-relational mapping framework for MySQL (package db) supporting cluster of servers, indexes, full-text searches, relations between objects, expandable field definitions for creating custom fields beyond the types provided
+* an object-relational mapping framework for MySQL (package db) supporting cluster of servers, indexes, full-text searches, relations between objects, expandable field definitions for creating custom fields beyond the types provided, source code generator from definition (package jem)
-* a framework for editing and viewing persistent objects (package bob) with focus on fast development of CRUD like tasks
+* a framework for editing and viewing persistent objects (package bob) with focus on fast development of CRUD like tasks supporting relations
-* and an emulator of a retro 16 bit CPU ['zen-one'](https://github.com/calint/zen-one) (package zen.*) implemented in a web application
+* an emulator of a retro 16 bit CPU ['zen-one'](https://github.com/calint/zen-one) (package zen.*) implemented in a web application

 explored digitalocean.com and linode.com services